-Belgium beats Kazakhstan to stay perfect in Euro qualifying
+Russia routs Cyprus 5-0 to join Belgium at Euro 2020

+Valencia forward Denis Cheryshev scored twice and set up two more for the Russians – who only needed a draw to be sure of qualification – to take their tally to 21 points after seven wins from eight games in Group I.

+With two games remaining, Russia has 11 points more than third-place Cyprus and 12 more than fourth-place Scotland, which thrashed San Marino 6-0 at a poorly attended Hampden Park in Glasgow.

-ASTANA, Kazakhstan (AP) — With its place at the 2020 European Championship already secure, Belgium stayed perfect in qualifying on Sunday with a 2-0 win over Kazakhstan in Astana.
+Belgium already had its place at the finals secure, but Roberto Martínez’s team stayed perfect in qualifying with a 2-0 win over Kazakhstan in Astana.

-Michy Batshuayi scored in the first half and Thomas Meunier wrapped up the win in the second, giving Belgium its eighth win from eight games in Group I.
+Michy Batshuayi scored in the first half and Thomas Meunier wrapped up the win in the second, giving Belgium its eighth win from eight games.

 The Belgians have scored 30 goals and conceded just one.

-Russia needs a point against Cyprus later Sunday to join the group winners at next year’s tournament.

-Germany and the Netherlands visit Estonia and Belarus, respectively, as they aim to go three points clear of Northern Ireland in Group C.
+The Dutch moved three points clear of Germany and Northern Ireland, though the Germans play Estonia in Tallinn later Sunday and can reclaim the lead.

+Mihály Korhut’s early strike was enough for Hungary to move second in Group E with a 1-0 win over Azerbaijan in Budapest.

-Croatia has a chance to book its place in the finals with a win in Wales, and Poland can qualify with a win over North Macedonia.
+Group E leader Croatia has the chance to confirm its place in the finals later with a win in Wales, and Poland can qualify with a win over North Macedonia.

 The top two teams of each group advance.
 The other four qualifiers will come through four tiers of playoffs in March.